-This section gives a brief definition of the abstract Tile Assembly Model (aTAM, [13]) with negative glue strengths.
-This not a tutorial on the aTAM; for readers unfamiliar with the model, please see [8] for an excellent introduction.
+This section gives a brief definition of the abstract Tile Assembly Model (aTAM, [11]) with negative glue strengths.
+This not a tutorial on the aTAM; for readers unfamiliar with the model, please see [6] for an excellent introduction.
+Section A.1 discusses the options we identified in defining an appropriate model and explains the choices we made.